vhx/api-documentation/source/includes/_resource.customers.md

   },
   "_embedded": {},
   "id": 1,
-  "name": "Customer Name",
+  "name": "First Last",
   "email": "customer@email.com",
   "created_at": "2014-02-25T20:19:30Z",
   "updated_at": "2014-02-25T20:19:30Z"
 }
 ```
 <section class="text-2 contain margin-bottom-medium">
   <p>Retrieves an existing customer.
-You can optionally specify a product parameter to scope the customer retrieval to it.</p>
+You can optionally specify a product parameter to scope the customer retrieval to it (ie. "Is this customer subscribed to this product?").</p>
 </section>

 <table>